susdas-qe/source-build-base-on-konflux-image/README.md

-Test building source container image for a downstream image based on another image built by Konflux.
+Test building source container image for a child image based on another image built by Konflux.

 The e2e test builds the image, then replace the built image in the Dockerfile